Entropy-based models to randomize real-world hypergraphs: Results

 where $n=N(N-1)/2$ and $t$ is the single-test significance level, set to $0.01$ in the present analysis.
 Third, one links the (pairs of) nodes whose related p-value is smaller than the aforementioned threshold.\\

-Figure~\ref{fig6} shows the result returned by the Louvain algorithm, run on the validated projections: as noticed elsewhere~\cite{Saracco2017,Pratelli2024,Guarino2024}, the detection of mesoscale structures is enhanced if carried out on filtered topologies.
+Fig.~\ref{fig10} shows the partitions returned by the Louvain algorithm run on the validated projections: as noticed elsewhere~\cite{Saracco2017,Pratelli2024,Guarino2024}, the detection of mesoscale structures is enhanced if carried out on filtered topologies.